Salinan People of California

 Salinan Village

-The Salinan people were a linguistic stock of California, who lived along the Salinas River, in what is today, San Luis Obispo and Monterey Counties.
+The Salinan people were a linguistic group in California who lived along the Salinas River in what is now San Luis Obispo and Monterey Counties.
 They were named after the Salinas River.
 Their language was very irregular and more complex than most languages of California.
-Scholars tell us that the Salinan language is from Hokan roots and is said to be 6,000 to 8,000 years old, one of the oldest languages and people in California.
+Scholars inform us that the Salinan language is derived from Hokan roots and is estimated to be 6,000 to 8,000 years old, making it one of the oldest languages and peoples in California.

-The people’s own name for themselves is the “Te’po’ta’ahl” or “People of the Oaks,” according to current tribal leadership.
-They appeared to have lived in conical houses of brush or grass and lived by hunting and gathering.
-Not having canoes, they subsided more on hunting than fishing, supplemented with plant foods such as acorns and grass seed.
-At first contact, they were estimated to have numbered between 3,500 to 4,000.
+The people’s name for themselves is the “Te’po’ta’ahl” or “People of the Oaks,” according to current tribal leadership.
+They appeared to have lived in conical houses made of brush or grass and subsisted on hunting and gathering.
+They subsisted more on hunting than fishing, lacking canoes, and supplemented their diet with plant foods such as acorns and grass seeds.
+At first contact, they were estimated to have numbered between 3,500 and 4,000.

 The missions of San Antonio and San Miguel were established in the Salinan territory in 1771 and 1797.
-Like other tribes, the Salinan Indians decreased rapidly during mission times, the number had fallen to fewer than 700 by 1831, and then even more rapidly.
-By the early 1900’s they numbered only about 20 people, living near Jolon, California.
+Like other tribes, the Salinan Indians experienced a rapid decline during mission times.
+Their number had fallen to fewer than 700 by 1831 and then even more rapidly.
+By the early 1900s, they numbered only about 20 people living near Jolon, California.

 Mission San Miguel Arcangel, California by Oriana Day

 However, the Salinan language was spoken until the 1950s.
-Today there are still Salinan descendants living in California but there are no federally recognized tribes.
+Today, Salinan descendants live in California, but there are no federally recognized tribes.
 They are working on reconstructing their language and culture for historical purposes.

 Also See: